beepscore/CallKitty/README.md

 App uses to let system know about local user actions such as a request to start a call.
 In CallKitty, CallKittyCallManager has a CXCallController.

+## CXCallDirectoryProvider
+"The principal object for a Call Directory app extension for a host app."
+In CallKitty, CallDirectoryHandler subclasses CXCallDirectoryProvider

-## Call directory doesn't expose blocked list, app must maintain its own database
+### Call directory doesn't expose blocked list, app must maintain its own database
 https://stackoverflow.com/questions/43125835/callkit-where-are-numbers-loaded-for-blocking-or-id-stored?rq=1

 ## How to use CallKittyDirectoryExtension